 Navigating a new city, especially a foreign one, can be intimidating however it can also instill you with new confidence to keep exploring.
 I’ve heard people say that once they traveled alone, they had more travel options because they knew they could do it again.
 The travel swagger that I gained from orienting Stockholm alone is the best souvenir I picked up.
 Visiting a new city with friends can strengthen your relationship with them, but doing it alone can strengthen YOU.

-Traveling alone was a wonderful experience and I recommend doing it yourself at least once.
-Most of all, having to travel alone should never be something that stops you from exploring.
-There was a long period of time where I didn’t travel at all because I thought I didn’t have anyone to travel with but apparently I had someone the whole time – ME.
+Traveling alone was a wonderful experience.
+I recommend doing it yourself at least once.
+Most of all, the idea of traveling alone should never stop you from exploring.
+There was a long period of time where I didn’t travel at all because I thought I didn’t have anyone to travel with but apparently, I had someone the whole time – ME.